Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/inscene_parenting_player.md

 }
 ```

-You should place this script on your in-scene placed `NetworkObject` (i.e. the first `GameObject`) and do the parenting from it in order to avoid any timing issues of when it is spawned or the like.
+You should place this script on your in-scene placed `NetworkObject` (i.e. the first `GameObject`) and do the parenting from it to avoid any timing issues of when it is spawned or the like.
 It only runs the script on the server-host side since parenting is server authoritative.

 :::note
 Remove any parenting code you might have had from your player prefab before using the above script.
 Depending upon your project's goals, you might be parenting all players under the same in-scene placed `NetworkObject` or you might intend to have each player parenting unique.
 If you want each player to be parented under a unique in-scene placed `NetworkObject` then you will need to have the same number of in-scene placed `NetworkObject`s as your maximum allowed players per game session.
 The above example will only parent all players under the same in-scene placed `NetworkObject`.
-You could extend the above example by migrating the scene event code into an in-scene placed `NetworkObject` that manages the parenting of players (i,e. name it something like `PlayerSpawnManager`) as they connect, make the `SetPlayerParent` method public, and add all in-scene placed `NetworkObject`s to a public list of GameObjects that the `PlayerSpawnManager` will reference and assign player's to as they connect while also freeing in-scene placed `NetworkObject`s as players disconnect during a game session.
+You can extend the above example by migrating the scene event code into an in-scene placed `NetworkObject` that manages the parenting of players (i,e. name it something like `PlayerSpawnManager`) as they connect, make the `SetPlayerParent` method public, and add all in-scene placed `NetworkObject`s to a public list of GameObjects that the `PlayerSpawnManager` will reference and assign player's to as they connect while also freeing in-scene placed `NetworkObject`s as players disconnect during a game session.
 :::

 :::important